Solaris Shade and Harvest Module

 |---|---|---|

-- Check Automation → Logs for applied vs skipped targets.
+- Check Active manual overrides and Automation → Logs for applied vs skipped targets.

 Zone tunables vs module defaults